Edward Norman Hay: Death and legacy

 Hay died in 1943 in Portstewart, County Londonderry, Northern Ireland.
-His obituary in The Times (13 September 1943) records that he "won the Carnegie Award for a String Quartet in A in 1918, and from 1923 to 1924 was external examiner for degrees in music at Dublin University.
+His obituary in The Times (13 September 1943) records that he "won the Carnegie Award for a String Quartet in A in 1918, and from 1923 to 1924 was external examiner for degrees in music at Trinity College Dublin.
 After working for the BBC for a time he was appointed in 1941 Lecturer on Music, Queen's University Belfast".
 It continued "Dr Hay's chief work was 'Paean', performed in 1932 at Worcester at the Three Choirs Festival.
 Notable orchestral works by him are the symphonic poem 'Dunluce (1921)' and an 'Irish Rhapsody'."